messageformat/messageformat/README.md

         test:   [ Function ]

-A working example could be found [here](messageformat.js/tree/master/example).
+A working example is available [here](messageformat.js/tree/master/example).

 ### No Frills